Menu

 Law Without Penalty Is Advice. | Suite 1500, Atlanta, GA 30339

-The Securities and Exchange Commission recently announced that Interactive Brokers LLC will pay an $11.5 million penalty to settle charges it repeatedly failed to file Suspicious Activity Reports (SARs) for U.S. microcap securities trades it executed on behalf of its customers.
-FINRA and CFTC also announced settlements with Interactive Brokers related to anti-money laundering failures resulting in penalties of $15 million and $11.5 million, respectively That’s a whopping total of $38 million in penalties paid to the three agencies.
+Under The Securities and Exchange Commission (SEC) recently announced that Interactive Brokers LLC has agreed to pay a penalty of $11.5 million to settle charges related to its repeated failure to file Suspicious Activity Reports (SARs) for U.S. microcap securities trades conducted on behalf of its customers.
+Furthermore, Interactive Brokers also reached settlements with FINRA and CFTC for anti-money laundering failures, resulting in penalties of $15 million and $11.5 million, respectively.
+In total, the firm has incurred a significant $38 million in penalties across the three agencies.

-Broker-dealers are required to file Suspicious Activity Reports for transactions suspected to involve fraud or unlawful practice.
-According to the SEC’s order, over a one-year period, Interactive Brokers failed to file more than 150 SARs to flag potential manipulation of microcap securities in its customers’ account.
-The order finds that Interactive Brokers didn’t notice red flags concerning these transactions, didn’t investigate suspicious activity as required by its written supervisory procedures, and didn’t file SARs in a timely fashion even when suspicious transactions were flagged by compliance.
+Broker-dealers are obligated to submit Suspicious Activity Reports for transactions suspected of involving fraudulent or unlawful practices.
+According to the SEC’s order, over a span of one year, Interactive Brokers failed to file more than 150 SARs, disregarding potential instances of market manipulation in its customers’ accounts involving microcap securities.
+The order reveals that the firm neglected to recognize red flags associated with these transactions, failed to investigate suspicious activities as mandated by its supervisory procedures, and did not file SARs promptly, even when alerted by compliance to suspicious transactions.

 Do you need legal advice?
 Do you need an audit to confirm your firm is functioning in accordance with regulation?
 Schedule a call with us today!